juliuspr/juliuspranevicius.com/content/projects/_index.md

 ## On Horn Playing

 I am working on a textbook for advanced horn students.
+It includes a range of resources for practicing.
 Check out the [working draft](https://hornclass.info).

 The book is still in early stages.
 I would appreciate your feedback and input.
 Do not hesitate to drop me a line.